5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Blockages to drains can cause disruption to your day-to-day routine and cause flooding, unpleasant smells and even health dangers.
+- The blockage of drains can affect your daily life and result in flooding, unpleasant smells, and even health issues.

-- Fat, oil and grease build-up can clog the pipes’ walls, causing obstructions; try not to pour grease down the drain.
-Alternatively, use soap and hot water to wash dishes.
+- Grease, oil and fat accumulations can stick to the pipes’ walls, causing blockages.
+Avoid pouring grease down the drain, or use soap and hot water for cleaning dishes.

-- Tree roots naturally extend themselves into the ground searching for nutrients that could cause severe damages and blockages to pipes and cause flooding.
-It is important to regularly maintain trees near drainage systems by trimming them.
+- Tree roots naturally extend themselves into the soil to search for nutrients which may cause significant damage and completely block pipes that can lead to flooding.
+Regularly maintain trees near drainage systems by trimming them.

 - Hair

-In this post, we’ll look at five common reasons for blocked drains and the best way to prevent them from happening.
+In this post, we’ll look at five common causes of blocked drains and ways to keep them from happening.

-Fat, grease, and oil could appear as harmless substances to dump down the drain however, over time, they begin to accumulate over the insides of pipes, causing a blockage.
-In this case it is impossible for water to flow freely through the drainpipes.
-It is best to avoid the practice of pouring grease in the drain, or use hot water and soap during cleaning dishes because it assists to dissolve greasy substances.
+Oil, grease, and fat could appear as harmless substances to dump down the drain but as time passes, they build up over the insides of the pipes, creating an obstruction.
+When this occurs, water is unable to move freely through the drainpipes.
+The solution is to avoid the practice of pouring grease down the drain or make use of hot water and soap while cleaning dishes, as this helps break down grease-based substances.

 Cause 2.
 Tree Roots

-Over time tree roots naturally extend into the ground searching for nutrients which implies that they expand towards underground pipes.
-Once they’re inside, the trees roots can cause a lot of damage and could completely stop them from flowing, causing flooding.
-It’s important therefore if you have trees nearby to regularly monitor the growth of your trees around drainage systems by pruning them on a regular basis.
+As time passes, tree roots naturally extend themselves into the ground in search of nutrients, which means that they grow toward underground pipes.
+Once they are inside the pipes, tree roots can cause massive damage and even block them leading to flooding.
+It’s important therefore if you have trees nearby to maintain the growth of your trees in the drainage system by trimming them regularly.

-It’s easy to think that flushing biodegradable products such as wet towels, sanitary wipes and so on. aren’t likely to cause major issues in the long run however, if too many of these items go in the toilets, they’ll in the accumulation of other items, thereby which can cause a bad smell to be released around toilets/bin areas too!
-Always remember what should be flushed, and what shouldn’t (i. the only toilet papers should have to be flushed).
+It’s easy to assume that flushing non-biodegradable things like the wet wipes, sanitary towel etc. won’t cause any significant problems over the long haul, However, if a large amount of these items are put in the toilets, they’ll build up, pushing other items aside and that block pipes.
+This can cause a bad smell to be released around the toilets and bins too!
+Always be aware of what should be flushed and what shouldn’t (i. that only toilet paper needs to be flushed away).

 Cause 4 Cause 4: Hair